-Pursuant to an amendment to its articles of incorporation (Note 12), the Company increased its authorized shares to 1,000,000,000 common shares and 10,000,000 preferred shares.
+Pursuant to amendments to its articles of incorporation (Note 12), the Company increased its authorized shares to 1,000,000 common shares and 10,000,000 preferred shares and subsequently increased its authorized common shares to 3,000,000,000 shares.
 The increase in authorized shares has been given retroactive effect in the accompanying condensed consolidated financial statements for all periods presented.